Skip to main content

 Mathematical understanding is critical for many life outcomes, from high school graduation to college access to career and economic prospects.
 Fractions and algebra are two domains of mathematics shown to be particularly important yet particularly difficult for students.
 Furthermore, researchers have found that success with fractions and algebra are closely related.

-Our study will investigate relationships between these two areas of mathematics in 7th–9th grade students.
+Our study is investigating relationships between these two areas of mathematics in 6th–8th grade students.
 Gaining greater insight into the factors that underpin fractions and algebra knowledge and how the two are related is critical to ultimately improving instruction and helping more students be successful.

 Our Research